iver-wharf/rfcs/_published/0014-test-results-handling.md

     be good to determine whether they have been skipped by mistake or not.
     Successful tests should probably be made opt-in, while skipped tests can be made opt-out.

+- **Should we model this to support other test result formats as well?**
+  - It currently looks extensible enough.
+Attachments or other test fail states can be considered later.
+I.e., when we want to start supporting something like Java's JUnit, JS Jest, Go's built-in test runner, et al.

+- **If we decide to support other test result formats, in what way should the client inform the API of what kind of format it is sending?**
+  - Optional parameter, default tries to guess based on file extension.
+     Specifying it forces an attempt to parse as that format.\
+    e.g. `?format=TRX` - Force parsing as TRX.